vbookshelf/Private-Audio-Transcriber-MLX/README.md

 - Tried to add translation by using mlx-community/translategemma-12b-it-4bit.
 This wouldn't work because of issues with the template.
 Lesson is that the mlx eco-system is not mature and therefore not reliable.
 A better option may be to use Ollama to serve the translation model.

 - What makes Whisper a brilliant choice is not just the quality of the model, it's the fact the pre-processing and inference pipeline is built into the package.
 This makes it simple to use and robust.
+If a translation model provider were to follow this same end-to-end recipe, they would rule the offline translation space.